 Benjamin Rimmer (b.
 1993) is a composer based in London.

-He recently composed the score for a new ballet, Sandmann, which was premiered at Oper Graz and choreographed by Andreas Heise.
+He recently composed the score for a new ballet, Sandmann, commissioned by Oper Graz and choreographed by Andreas Heise.
 Eveline Koberg of Tanz.at described Benjamin’s score as a “finely tuned network of thoughts and feelings that enhanced and supported the expression of the production; it is equally melodic and dreamily romantic as well as it is hard, alienating, and even frightening through soundscapes of unfamiliar tone sequences.”

-Other commissions include those from Classic FM and the Royal Philharmonic Society, Ballett Im Revier Gelsenkirchen, and acclaimed harpist Eleanor Turner.
+Other commissions include those from Classic FM and the Royal Philharmonic Society, Ballett Im Revier Gelsenkirchen with choreographer Bridget Breiner, and acclaimed harpist Eleanor Turner.

 His film music has also been performed live to picture at The Barbican's Silent Film & Live Music series and, in 2016, to a screening of Albert Lamorisse's Le Ballon Rouge at Milton Court Concert Hall.
 The latter was a collaborative re-scoring of the French classic.